rafisudrajat/aneurysm-stent-sym/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project was initialized by Narendra Kurnia Putra S.T, M.T., Ph.D. and <a href="https://www.linkedin.com/in/bonfilio-nainggolan-12508415a/">Bonfilio Nainggolan</a> as Bonfilio's undergraduate thesis project in 2021.
-Back then, the purpose of this project was to analyse the effect of flow diverter stent therapy using single stent lay  er and the result was published on <a href="https://ieeexplore.ieee.org/document/9624474">here</a>.
+This project was initialized by <a href="https://sites.google.com/view/narendkurnia/home?authuser=0">Narendra Kurnia Putra Ph.D.</a> and <a href="https://www.linkedin.com/in/bonfilio-nainggolan-12508415a/">Bonfilio Nainggolan</a> as Bonfilio's undergraduate thesis project in 2021.
+Back then, the purpose of this project was to analyse the effect of flow diverter stent therapy using single stent layer and the result was published on <a href="https://ieeexplore.ieee.org/document/9624474">here</a>.

 For further improvement, this project is extended to analyze the effect of double stent therapy using CFD.